Hidey-hole defence

 Blocked entrance

-For a sneaky variation of this plan, use the hog to block the hidey-hole's entrance.
+For a sneaky variation of this battle plan, use the hog to block the hidey-hole's entrance.
 It'll actually wedge in quite nicely if you drive it halfway through then let it get stuck (although your gunner might not appreciate being left on the hazardous side, if he's with you).
 The enemy will tend to gather on the far side.
 When the time is right, lob in a grenade or two and stand well back for a big bang, being careful not to let the hog land on your head.